roramirez/qpanel/README.md

 If you want run QPanel like a service, see the [samples configurations files](samples/configs).
 There are a example for use with uWSGI + NGINX

+## QueueLog Stats for Asterisk
+You could use the stats for queue of `Asterisk` from QueueLog.
+If need more informacion about this go [Stats, Realtime and other things](doc/StatsConfig.md) or see the section `[queue_log]` of the [sample configuration file](samples/samples/config.ini-dist)

 ## New features?
 If you like new features or something is wrong [please open a issue](https://github.com/roramirez/qpanel/issues/new)